lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/lustre.md

 ## Large Files in /scratch

 The data containers in Lustre are called object storage targets (OST).
 The capacity of one OST is about 21 TB.
 All files are striped over a certain number of these OSTs.
 For small and medium files, the default number is 2.
-As soon as a file grows above \~1 TB it makes sense to spread it over a higher number of OSTs, eg. 16.
+As soon as a file grows above \~1 TB it makes sense to spread it over a higher number of OSTs, e.g. 16.
 Once the file system is used \> 75%, the average space per OST is only 5 GB.
 So, it is essential to split your larger files so that the chunks can be saved!

-Lets assume you have a dierctory where you tar your results, e.g.  `/scratch/mark/tar`.
+Lets assume you have a directory where you tar your results, e.g. `/scratch/mark/tar`.
 Now, simply set the stripe count to a higher number in this directory with:

 ```Bash